 Most people understand that children need a good night’s sleep to have a happy and healthy life.
 Poor sleeping patterns in children can lead to poorer achievements at school, behavioural problems and obesity for they’ll start craving sugary, starchy foods, as well as sleep deprivation for the whole family.

-If you are not sure on how much sleep constitutes a ‘good night’s sleep’, the table below from NHS shows how many hours they should be getting according to their age;
+If you are not sure on how much sleep constitutes a ‘good night’s sleep’, this information below from the NHS shows how many hours they should be getting according to their age;

 1. Establish a Proper Bedtime Routine